Skip to content

 Scoreboard

-The Scoreboard is your brigade's friendly recognition page — a snapshot of who's been putting in the most training hours this period and who's hit their key milestones.
+The Scoreboard is your department's friendly recognition page — a snapshot of who's been putting in the most training hours this period and who's hit their key milestones.
 Every member can see it from the top nav.

 Screenshot: Scoreboard page